The Gizzard Chronicles

 By trading heavy teeth for an internal rock-grinding blender, chickens stay lightweight for flight while maintaining a highly efficient digestive system.

-When we have our chickens processed, we keep everything that we possibly can, including the gizzards.
+When our chickens are processed, we keep every part of the animal we possibly can, including the gizzards.
 These make great treats for our livestock guardian dogs!!

 If you are interested in purchasing chicken from us you can click on the button below to see what’s in stock.

-All our chickens here at Grid Iron Hill Farm are raised out on pasture, being rotated daily.
+All of our chickens at Grid Iron Hill Farm are raised out on pasture, being rotated daily.
 They are fed a grain ration that is tested chemical-free, nonGMO, certified soy & corn free.

 Next